Hybrid Cloud Deep Dive: Hybrid-Cloud Networking

 What this avoids though is a huge change control mess in the heat of battle.
 These services are already deployed, configured (and secured) and documented.
 They just weren’t active during BAU.

-For all of the reasons above, and more, MCS has developed a range of networking products including our Cloud Services Gateway (CSG) portfolio to facilitate business grade hybrid-cloud networking capabilities.
+For all of the reasons above, and more, Macquarie Cloud Services has developed a range of networking products including our Cloud Services Gateway (CSG) portfolio to facilitate business grade hybrid-cloud networking capabilities.

 Let our networking product development make your hybrid cloud adoption affordable, secure and flexible enough to help you solve problems, not create them.